Akshay-More-007/ironborn007/README.md

 - 👋 Hi, I’m @Akshay-More-007
 - 👀 I’m interested in Data Science, Machine learning, Python and SQL.
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently working as a Data Scientist at HDFC Ergo
 - 💞️ I’m looking to collaborate on Machine learning projects
 - 📫 How to reach me on [Linkedin](https://www.linkedin.com/in/akshaymore007) and on [Kaggle](https://www.kaggle.com/ironborn007)